 (b) PAS 16 (Amendment), Property, Plant and Equipment - Classification of Servicing Equipment.
 The amendment addresses a perceived inconsistency in the classification requirements for servicing equipment which resulted in classifying servicing equipment as part of inventory when it is used for more than one period.
-It clarifies that items such as spare parts, stand-by equipment and servicing equipment shall be recognized as property, plant and equipment, otherwise, these are classified as inventory.
-This amendment had no impact on the Group's consolidated financial statements since it has been recognizing those servicing equipment in accordance with the recognizion criteria under PAS 16.
+It clarifies that items such as spare parts, stand-by equipment and servicing equipment shall be recognized as property, plant and equipment when they meet the definition of property, plant and equipment, otherwise, these are classified as inventory.
+This amendment had no impact on the Group's consolidated financial statements since it has been recognizing those servicing equipment in accordance with the recognition criteria under PAS 16.